-According to the data provided by the program, significant reductions in water consumption were achieved using two modes of humidity (5 and 10 cm).
+According to the data provided by the program, significant reductions in water consumption were achieved.
+It is using two modes of humidity (5 and 10 cm).
 In the first case, an average saving of 14.4 percent was achieved and in the second, 25.4 percent.
 The crop yield did not show significant variation.

-When measuring the greenhouse gases generated by the plots, dissimilar results were found.
+When measuring the greenhouse gases generated by the plots, dissimilar results find.
 In Colombia, the program reported a reduction of between 95 and 98 percent in cumulative net methane fluxes and between 46 and 52 percent in cumulative net fluxes of nitrous oxide.

-In Chile, a decrease in methane emissions of between 22.6 and 35.0 percent was reported under the two sowing systems.
+In Chile, a decrease in methane emissions of between 22.6 and 35.0 percent report under the two sowing systems.
 Likewise, the first treatment showed a decrease in nitrous oxide emissions.

-In Peru, a decrease in methane emissions and an increase in nitrous oxide emissions were reported in both treatments.
+In Peru, a decrease in methane emissions and an increase in nitrous oxide emissions report in both treatments.

-“With this methodology we want to show farmers that with less water, good yields are obtained,” said Guzmán.
+“With this methodology we want to show farmers that with less water, good yields obtain,” said Guzmán.
 He also stressed that “if there is no research to adapt and validate technologies created elsewhere they will not work for local farmers.”

 A study published in the Proceedings of the National Academy of Sciences in 2019 estimated that up to 14 percent of the land devoted to wheat, corn, rice and soybeans will experience significant reductions in rainfall by 2040, affecting water availability.

 Michael Gomez Selvaraj, plant physiologist and researcher at the International Center for Tropical Agriculture in Cali, Colombia, told SciDev.
-Net via telephone that the use of these technologies in Latin America can be complemented with others, which are being explored by scientists and farmers.
+Net via telephone that the use of these technologies in Latin America can be complemented.
+Others, explore scientists and farmers.